2001 Brazilian Grand Prix: Race

 As the track began to dry, Fisichella placed pressure on Alesi, passing him on the outside for sixth place on lap 66.
 On the following lap, Panis passed Trulli on the inside into turn one.
-Coulthard slowed down in the final laps but maintained the lead to achieve his first win since the 2000 French Grand Prix and the tenth victory of his career.
+Coulthard slowed down in the final laps but maintained the lead to achieve his first win since the 2000 French Grand Prix and the tenth of his career.
 Michael Schumacher finished second, 16.1 seconds back and the only other driver on the lead lap.
 Heidfeld finished third for his first career podium and Sauber's first since the 1998 Belgian Grand Prix, despite a slow pit stop in which a fuel filler got stuck.
 Panis and Trulli finished fourth and fifth, despite major delays in pit stops for wet-weather tyres.
 Fisichella ran a reliable race and was the final point-scorer in sixth.
 Villeneuve was off the pace and finished seventh, followed by Alesi and Marques.
 Button was the final finisher after a pit stop on lap 28 to rectify an oil leak caused by the scavenge pump failing to evacuate enough oil, reducing engine power.
 There were 11 classified finishers out of 22 starters, but 10 were running when the race ended.